Ajvar/libasm/README.md

 # Libasm - 42 project
 Standard libc functions written in asm

-For Mac OS 64bit, Intel syntax, using NASM
+For Linux 64bit, Intel syntax, using NASM